railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 Open ERP's replenishment management rules enable the system to generate draft purchase orders automatically, or you can configure it to run a lean process driven entirely by current production needs.

-..
-TODO - change the details here
+.. todo:: - change the details here

 .. tip::   **Note**  *Workflow visualization*

 	Open ERP can show you the workflow of any operating process and the current state of a document following the workflow, to help you understand your company processes.

 	For example, open a supplier Purchase Order form in the GTK client.
-Click *Plugins > Execute a Plugin*, then select *Print Workflow (complex)* and click *OK*.
+Click :menuselection:`Plugins --> Execute a Plugin`, then select :guilabel:`Print Workflow (complex)` and click :guilabel:`OK`.

 	As the Purchase Order progresses, you can keep reprinting the displayed workflow.
 The order's state is marked by nodes coloured red.